thomasmarsh/python-turtle/turtle.md

 saw: F state: 2 stack: []
 ```

 Play with this, perhaps adding a few more `print` statements, until you understand how this works.

-With that understood, the work to add a stack to our turtle is just a few lines of code.
-In the `__init__` method of `TurtleState` in `state.py`, add tne line:
+With that clear, the work to add a stack to our turtle is just a few lines of code.
+In the `__init__` method of `TurtleState` in `state.py`, add the line:

 ```python
         self.stack = []